-With news of the climate crisis, warming seas, plastic pollution and the very dirty business of fast fashion hitting the news on the daily, it’s hard to overlook the environmental cost of our daily lives.
-And it’s hard not to feel defeated (or at least really, really guilty).
+With news of the climate crisis, warming seas, plastic pollution, and the very dirty business of fast fashion hitting the news on the daily, it’s hard to overlook the environmental impact of our daily lives.
+And it’s hard not to feel defeated, or at least guilty.

-SAY NO TO PLASITC
+SAY NO TO PLASTIC

 On a day-to-day basis it’s easy to overlook the amount of plastic we allow into — and let out of — our lives, but the truth is we could all be doing more to cut back and even eliminate plastic from our routines.
 Especially single-use plastic, which accounts for the majority of waste pollution in

-- Instead of reaching for the
+- Instead of reaching for

-single useproduce bags every time you go to the store — make your own!
+single-useproduce bags every time you go to the store — make your own!
 Use our tutorial to make a set of reusable mesh produce bags or customize it by using organic cotton.

 - Shop the bulk bins.
 Instead of purchasing pre-bagged dry goods like oatmeal and nuts, bring your own containers and shop the bulk bins at the market (just be sure to visit the service counter first to have the weight tared out).

 - Bring a reusable shopping bag with you everywhere — Baggu makes a handy portable option in a variety of sizes.
 Instead of accepting a single-use bag when you’re shopping for clothes, food, or other items, use a reusable bag.
 Forgot your bag?
 Carry your goods or ask for

 paper(and then recycle it).